-Throughout this period, our response is focused on maintaining the health and safety of our employees, customers, and partners.
+As COVID-19 expands its global reach, the health and safety of our employees, customers, and partners is paramount for us.
 We are committed to, and we believe we are capable of continuing to provide the same excellent level of service and technical support for our customers during these uncertain times.
 Our team is comfortable and highly experienced with remote collaboration, as it is a normal part of our global culture.
-During this crisis, customers working remotely can move their existing licenses from their on-premise servers to servers utilizing hosted Altair Units, or request temporary term-based software licenses for increased productivity and security.
+During this crisis, customers working remotely can move their existing licenses from their on-premise servers to hosted servers utilizing Altair Hosted HyperWorks Units or request temporary term-based software licenses for increased productivity and security.
 We are also providing access to an increased number of online training, marketing and sales resources.

-We have almost entirely converted our business to being capable of operating nearly 100% "virtual" as required or recommended under COVID-19 restrictions, leveraging our global technology infrastructure.
-While we are capable of sustained operations primarily in a virtual environment, we expect that we will gradually resume normalized operations, when permitted, based on local conditions and restrictions, with the primary focus of preserving employee welfare, while continuing to support customers.
-We have undertaken certain measures to manage operating expenses given the uncertainties with the COVID-19 environment.
-Previously, we introduced temporary wage reductions, or other measures, in accordance with local labor laws and regulations, to reduce near term compensation costs.
-These adjustments, which were beneficial during the period of heightened uncertainty early in COVID-19, have been rolled back, such that effective October 2020, the temporary wage reductions have been rescinded.
+We have almost entirely converted our business to being capable of operating nearly 100% "virtual" as required under COVID-19 restrictions, leveraging our global technology infrastructure.
+While our operations are capable of sustained operations primarily in a virtual environment, we expect that we will gradually resume normal operations, when permitted, based on local conditions and restrictions, with the primary focus of preserving employee welfare, while continuing to support customers.
+We have undertaken many measures to manage ongoing operating expenses given the uncertainties with the COVID-19 environment.
+Specifically, we have introduced temporary wage reductions, or other measures, in accordance with local labor laws and regulations, to reduce near term compensation costs.
 We have, where possible, negotiated reductions in costs for consultants, professional and advisory fees, and other costs.
 Given global travel restrictions, we have substantially reduced expenses for travel related costs while many sales and marketing activities have reverted to being virtualized, further reducing certain expenditures on a net basis.